 - For something a little bit different, try growing amaranth in your chicken garden.
 The seed heads will get heavy with seeds that the chickens love, and it’s good at reseeding itself in a lot of regions.
 The greens are edible, too.

 - Tomatoes will produce fruit for months during the warm season.
 Cracked tomatoes, buggy tomatoes—or even extra tomatoes if you’re willing to share—will be devoured by your girls.

-- If you’re successful with melons you can toss one to the chickens once in awhile.
+- If you’re successful with melons you can toss one to your flock once in awhile.
 They definitely don’t mind the overripe melons that your family turns their nose up at.
 And they will pick the rinds clean!